-The causes of bloodshot or red eyes in dogs vary considerably, from mild allergies to sight-robbing health conditions, to serious systemic infections.
+The causes of red, inflamed eyes in dogs vary considerably, from mild allergies to sight-robbing health conditions, to serious systemic infections.

-When the pollen count is high, dogs can suffer from “hay fever” and allergies just like humans, causing mild-to-moderate inflammation and itchiness of the tissues surrounding the eyeball.
+Allergic conjunctivitis often occurs when the pollen count is high.
+Dogs, like humans, can suffer from “hay fever” and allergies, causing mild-to-moderate inflammation and itchiness of the tissues surrounding the eyeball.

-However, allergic dogs can be so uncomfortable they rub their eyes, introducing bacteria and causing infection and/or scratching the cornea (the clear tissue at the front of the eye), causing a painful abrasion.
-These abrasions can be superficial and heal quickly with treatment.
-Left untreated, they can become deep, occasionally causing a dog’s eyeball to rupture.
+Allergic dogs can be so uncomfortable they rub their eyes, introducing bacteria and causing infection and/or causing a painful scratch or abrasion on their cornea (the clear tissue at the front of the eye).
+Corneal ulcers may be superficial and heal quickly with treatment.
+Left untreated, they can become deep and very serious.
 Best to have us check it out.

-Contagious eye infections, often called “pink eye,” are caused by a bacteria or virus.
-Pink eye is not uncommon in social dogs that frequent doggie day cares, dog parks, and sometimes grooming salons.
+Corneal ulcers, caused by an abrasion to the cornea, will also cause a dog’s eye to become reddened and inflamed.
+Corneal ulcers are not uncommon in social dogs that frequent doggie day cares, dog parks, and sometimes grooming salons.

-Anything rubbing on the eyeball can cause inflammation and discomfort, and lead to secondary problems such as infection and corneal abrasions.
-Sometimes, a tiny eyelash starts to grow on the inside of the eyelid, causing irritation.
+Anything rubbing on the eyeball can cause inflammation and discomfort, and can lead to secondary problems such as infection and corneal ulcers.

 Other times, a Meibomian gland in the lash line goes rogue and grows into a mass that rubs on the eye.